 This laboratory investigates the analysis of selected proteins and other biomolecules by NMR as well as the methods used in BIO 352.
 Experiments involving the study of dynamic processes inside living cells (metabolism) will be included.
-Prerequisites: BIO 351-2.

-Corequisite: BIO 354.
+Prerequisites: BIO 351, 352.
+Corequisite: BIO 353.
 (BIO 354 is cross-listed with CHM 354.)
-Offered spring of even years.
+Offered spring.

-BIO 371.
-SPECIAL TOPICS SEMINAR
+SPECIAL TOPICS SEMINAR BIO 371.